canlab/CanlabCore/nipype/README.md

 This folder should contain interfaces for running canlabCore functions, and in particular first level GLM modeling related functions, in nipype.
+Note:
+There are example nipype pipelines available in CANlab_help_examples/nipype

-Add it to your python path like so,
+Add this library to your python path by invoking this at the top of your scripts,
 ```
 import sys
 package_directory = '<path_to_canlabCoreRepo>/nipype/'